codimoc/secret-wallet/README.md

 * Using AWS DynamoDB as the remote store, and relying on the security layer of the Amazon cloud as the third layer of protection,
 * using the Python **cryptography** package for local encryption (on device),
 * using the AWS **boto3** package to interact with the remote store
-* securing both devices and secrets with independent passwords (the first two layers of protection),
+* securing both devices and secrets with independent and strong passwords (**password_strength** package): these are the first two layers of protection,
 * providing console-based interaction with the secret wallet (for the time being)

 Having secured the allowed devices with a configuration password provides safety against misuses of the store once the memorable password is